Hair Shaft Morphology, Elemental Composition, and Nanoparticles in Frontal Fibrosing Alopecia: A Case-Control Study

 TLDR Titanium nanoparticles may trigger frontal fibrosing alopecia, so avoid products with them.

-This study investigated the potential link between titanium nanoparticles and frontal fibrosing alopecia (FFA) by analyzing hair morphology and elemental composition in 20 patients and 40 healthy controls.
-The findings showed that patients with FFA had significantly more cuticle weathering and a notable increase in particles containing titanium, chlorine, silicon, magnesium, and iron, with titanium-containing nanoparticles being 8.6 times more prevalent than in controls.
-These results suggested that titanium nanoparticles might be an environmental trigger for FFA, leading to the recommendation that patients avoid aggressive hair treatments and products containing titanium nanoparticles.
+This study investigated the hair shaft morphology, elemental composition, and presence of nanoparticles in patients with frontal fibrosing alopecia (FFA) compared to healthy controls.
+The research involved 20 patients and 40 controls, utilizing scanning electron microscopy and energy-dispersive X-ray spectroscopy.
+Findings showed that patients with FFA had significantly more cuticle weathering despite similar hair care routines.
+Elemental analysis revealed a notable increase in particles containing titanium, chlorine, silicon, magnesium, and iron in the patient group, with titanium-containing nanoparticles being 8.6 times more prevalent than in controls.
+The study suggested that individuals with FFA should avoid aggressive hair treatments and products containing titanium nanoparticles.

 Discuss this study in the Community →